 If the majority of your traffic comes from other bloggers (from blogger Facebook groups), these readers are, for the most part, not your target and therefore won’t be interested in following you.

-Create an Optin They Can’t Resist
+Create an Optin They Need

 The third part of getting people to sign up for your blog is to offer them a really good reason to do so!
 Seriously!
 Simply saying “Subscribe to My Newsletter” may get a few subscribers here and there, but it won’t work on the majority of readers.